rossmacarthur/pypackage/{{ cookiecutter.package }}/README.rst

 License
 -------

 This project is licensed under the MIT License.
-See the `LICENSE`_ file.

-.. _LICENSE: LICENSE